quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Epistasis between germline mutator alleles

 To our knowledge, these results reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
-BXDs with *D* alleles at both loci have significantly higher C>A germline mutation rates than lines with *D* alleles at only one mutator locus alone (Figure {@fig:distance-results}C).
+BXDs with *D* alleles at both the previously-identified mutator locus on chromosome 4 [@PMID:35545679] and the novel locus on chromosome 6 have significantly higher C>A germline mutation rates than lines with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}).
-However, those with *D* alleles at the mutator locus on chromosome 6 only exhibit elevated C>A mutation rates if they also carry *D* alleles at the previously-identified [@PMID:35545679] mutator locus on chromosome 4.
+Moreover, those with *D* alleles at the chromosome 6 locus don't exhibit elevated C>A mutation rates at all, unless they also carry *D* alleles at the locus on chromosome 4.
-This raises the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.
+These observations raise the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

-Importantly, we note that we observed epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
+Importantly, however, we discovered evidence of epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 Large-effect mutator alleles (and epistasis between them) may be much less common in natural, outbreeding mammalian populations.
-However, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.
+Regardless, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.

 <!-- However, we found the *D* allele in *Ogg1* to be at nearly 25% frequency in *Mus musculus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes [@PMID:17660819].
 Since the *D* mutator haplotype on chromosome 6 does not appear to increase the C>A germline mutation rate on its own (even in a homozygous state), we hypothesize that similar alleles may be at intermediate or high frequency in other natural populations.  -->